simonw/datasette-lite/README.md

 SQL will be executed before any CSV imports, so you can use initial SQL to create a table and then use `?csv=` to import data into it.

+## Loading metadata

+Datasette [supports metadata](https://docs.datasette.io/en/stable/metadata.html), as a `metadata.json` or `metadata.yml` file.

+You can load a metadata file in either of these formats by passing a URL to the `?metadata=` query string option.

 ## Special handling of GitHub URLs

 A tricky thing about using Datasette Lite is that the files you load via URL need to be hosted somewhere that serves open CORS headers.